jihyeonjeong11/win-clone/README.md

 draft/contextfactory - for understand basic settings.
 Started since 4/21 Continuing free of free time. draft/useRnd - currently working. from 04/28

+Remember kill all data-testid when go Prod!
+For now skip drag event test.
+Wait for PlayWright adoption later.
+Which will be written in different branch.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started